DmitryDubovikov/Carsharing-WebApp/README.md

 # Car sharing web app (REST API service) with aiohttp

+run: python main.py --secrets-dir secrets

 ## Description

-We have a database with our cars ids, their locations and current users.
+To run carsharing we need a database with our cars ids, their locations and current users.
 We need to implement two handlers that returns info about our cars: regular and admin handler.

 ## Rest API handlers